3dlg-hcvc/NuiScene/README.md

 ```
 5. Run unbounded generation (see the inference section above).

-## Differences from Paper
+## Notes from Paper Supplemental

 1. Sped up unbounded generation.
-In the paper we used the raster scan order for generating chunks.
+In the main paper, we used the raster scan order for generating chunks for benchmarking.
 However, each i-th chunk in a row only depends on the (i-1)-th chunk in the previous row.
 So we can batch the operation across the anti-diagonal of the scene.
 This results in a large speed up and what is currently used in the utils/infinite_gen.py.
 2. For the 13 scene model we added a pixel unshuffle operation to upsample vector sets (similar to decovolution for the triplane).
 This results in better reconstruction results without increasing the number of vector sets for diffusion learning.
-We will add this mechanism to a future version of the paper.
+Please see the supplemental of the paper for more details.

 ## TODO

-- [ ] Add more explanation of configurations for training.
-- [ ] Upload the 4_scene and 13_scene h5 files.
 - [ ] Add evaluation scripts.

 ## Citation